Bushwalking Trails

 Park Information

-Vehicle Entry Fees: $17 per vehicle per day for up to eleven legally seated people per vehicle, concession price $10
+Vehicle Entry Fees: $17 per vehicle per day for up to twelve legally seated people per vehicle, concession price $10

 Entry Station: The Lane Poole Reserve entry station is located 7.5 kilometres south of Dwellingup.
-Park Road, between the entry station and Dwaarlindjirraap, and the access road to Nanga Brook Road are sealed.
+Park Road and Murray Valley Roads, which take you from the northern entry station to the southern entry point of the reserve, are all sealed.
 All other roads within the park are gravel and their condition will vary depending on the weather.

 Dogs: Friendly dogs are permitted in the reserve but are required to stay on leads at all times

-Safety First: Know the park and know the conditions of the park before you go.
+Safety First: Know the park and know the conditions of the park before you go by visiting https://alerts.dbca.wa.gov.au/ for the latest park alerts.
 Always tell someone of your plans and be bushfire aware.

 For enquires contact Lane Poole Reserve Entry Station on weekends 9538 1536 or Parks and Wildlife Services Dwellingup Office on 9538 1078 during office hours, Monday to Friday